-The Court did, however, issue four opinions today, in some of the big cases on its docket.
+Still no health care ruling, but the Court did issue four opinions today, in some of the big cases on its docket.

 * Stab your lawyer with a pencil once, shame on you.
 Stab him a second time, shame on me.
 Stab him a third time, they will strap you to your chair with a “stun cuff” so it doesn’t happen a fourth time.
 [Legal Blog Watch]

 * (Crack) cocaine is a hell of a drug.
 [Legal Juice]

 * A first-person account of why you don’t ever, ever want to end up in central booking.
 [The Crown]

 * Telling opposing counsel you hope she “sleep[s] with the fishes” is mean and inappropriate.
 But on top of that, what the heck do you even stand to gain from saying that sort of thing?
 [Minneapolis StarTribune]

 * If you want to complain about racial profiling at airports, there’s an app for that!
 [Prawfsblawg]

 * To catch (an alleged) law school predator.
 Icky.
 [Delaware Online]

 * Seriously?
 This “Is it Kanye or the LSAT?” quiz is surprisingly tricky.
 [LSAT Blog]